Howard, Queensland: Amenities

 The QCWA hall is at 77 Steley Street.

 A 20-hour stop over for RVs is located in Steley Street opposite the Community Centre and the Howard Sub Branch of the RSL.

-Howard railway station is also on Steley Sreet, and the Spirit of Queensland and the Tilt train operate from this station if a reservation has been pre-booked.
+Howard railway station is also on Steley Street, and the Spirit of Queensland and the Tilt train operate from this station if a reservation has been pre-booked.

 The Burrum District Community Centre is at 56 Steley Street.
 The Fraser Coast Regional Council also operates a public library from this location.

 William Street consists of a licensed post office, milk bar, butcher, bakery, pharmacy, hotel, bottle shop, newsagency, IGA supermarket, veterinary clinic, doctor and several real estate agents.
 The Howard Police Station is at 98 William Street, and Howard Ambulance Station is at 36 Thomas Street.

 Howard/Torbanlea Uniting Church is in Coal Street.
 It is part of the Mary Burnett Presbytery of the Uniting Church in Australia.

 The Burrum District Golf Club is at 14 Gregory Street (.
 It has a 9-hole course with alternating tees to create a 18-hole round.

 The Howard public boat ramp is managed by Fraser Coast Regional Council and located on the Burrum River at Powerhouse Road.

 There is a boat ramp into the Burrum River at Powerhouse Drive.
 It is managed by the Fraser Coast Regional Council.